alexcupertme/mapia/README.md

 ## Introduction

-When you work with DTOs, entities, gRPC request, responses, or any other data structures, you always have this situation:
+When working with JSON objects, DTOs, entities, API responses, or other structured data, you often face this common problem:

 ```ts
 // Some Input type "A"